RobertoLovece/Mountain/README.md

 ## Overview

 - The mountain is procedurally generated using Fractional Brownian motion (https://en.wikipedia.org/wiki/Fractional_Brownian_motion) inside a vertex shader of a flat plane.
-- Due to the high amount of polygon to achieve a realistic product, it will have trouble running on low-end/older phones or computers
+- Due to the high amount of polygon to achieve a realistic product, it will have trouble running on low-end/older phones or computers.
-- Because of the way the snow is generated on the terrain, moving the camera changes the position/effect of the snow
+- Because of the way the snow is generated on the terrain, moving the camera changes the position/effect of the snow.

 ## Instructions